gutembergue-martins/image-processing-package/README.md

 # image_processing

 Description.
-The package image_processing_package is used to:
+The package image_processing-Desafio_DIO_2024 is used to:
 	Processing:
  		- Histogram matching
    		- Structural similarity